javawizard/jzbot/plugins/README.txt

 DO NOT install plugins in this folder.
-This folder is
+This folder is only for plugins included with JZBot.
+To install a new plugin, place it in storage/plugins/<language>, where <language> is the name of the language that the plugin is written in.
+If that folder doesn't exist, then you need to install or activate a plugin that supports the language you're trying to use, restart the bot, then put the plugin in that folder.